Yuriel849/AndroidStudio/README.md

 # AndroidStudio
-A repository for my studies of Android Studio and mobile app development projects.
+A repository for my studies of Android Studio and Android app development projects.

 ## HelloAndroid project
 First Android project that: